-Get Your Dog Used To Gunshots
+Get Your Dog Used to Gunshots

-Gunshots are loud and can spook your dog into running off in the middle of a hunt.
+Gunshots are loud, and the sound can spook your dog into running off in the middle of a hunt.
 That’s why gun training is so important.
 Cara Harper is an expert in the field who regularly hunts with her Labrador Retrievers, Nita and Rou.

-Harper and her husband trained their pups by running ran retriever drills for the dogs, tossing a decoy “bumper” for the dogs to fetch while one of them fired a gun 100 yards away to start with.
+Harper and her husband trained their dogs by running retriever drills for the dogs, tossing a decoy “bumper” for the dogs to fetch.
+At the same time, to start with, one of them would fire a gun 100 yards away.
 “The shooter fires a shot as the dog leaves to make a retrieve.
 With each retrieve, the shooter eases closer from behind the handler and dog,” says Harper.

-Train Your Dog To Help Locate Game
+Train Your Dog to Help Locate Game

-“Obedience is the keystone that all other training is built off,” affirms Harper.
+“Obedience is the keystone that all other training is built off,” says Harper.
 “If a dog won’t do a sit/stay for a short period of time on a stand, then there is no way that they’ll have the control to sit through an exciting duck hunt.”

-Train Your Dog To Retrieve Game
+Train Your Dog to Retrieve Game

 An excellent way to train your hunting dogs to retrieve game is to simulate a hunting scenario using decoys.
 Repeat the training on land and in water.
 This helps dogs get acclimated to different kinds of terrain.

-“We’ll have a bird boy one hundred or so yards out in a field, blow a duck call and catapult a bumper into the air so that the dog sees it fall,” says trainer Bob Owens.
+“We’ll have a bird boy one hundred or so yards out in a field blow a duck call and catapult a bumper into the air so that the dog sees it fall,” says trainer Bob Owens.
 “The dog will then run out and bring back the bumper.
 Eventually, the dog learns to watch the sky for falling birds and to mark their location so that your dog knows where to find them for the retrieve.”

-Test Hunting Skills & Reinforce Training
+Test Hunting Skills and Reinforce Training

 Pack Proper Hunting Supplies

+Jennifer Danella regularly hunts with her Labrador Retriever L.K. and Beagles Remington and Beretta.
 “Any hunt I bring my dogs on, I have a first-aid kit filled with bandaging material, wound care items, and other emergency supplies,” says Danella.
 “For waterfowl hunting, my retriever L.K. wears a buoyant vest.
 She has her own hunting blind and elevated stand to stay warm and safe in the elements.”

+Melissa Bachman hunts alongside her dog Pork Chop.
+She brings plenty of supplies to keep Pork Chop well-fed and hydrated.
 “I always bring water and food dishes, a toy, and treats to keep in my pocket,” says Bachman.
 “When we hunt out west, I bring along extra water bottles and a travel-size bottle of dog shampoo.
 Pork Chop likes to find fresh cow pies and roll in them.”

 Whether you hunt regularly with your dogs or simply want to participate in some fun sporting events that focus on your dog’s natural hunting abilities, consider checking out AKC performance sports.
-You’ll find lots of upcoming events to choose from so you can find one that’s right for your dog.
+You’ll also find lots of upcoming events to choose from, so you can find one that’s right for your dog.